alXKl/taxonomy-editor/readme.md

 For the resulting vector, the app then shows the nearest neighbors in the vector space.

 ### 4.4.
 Annotating relations
-For the later on learning process, relation types have to be annotated between two words first.
+For the later-on learning process, relation types have to be annotated between two words first.
 Therefor drag a link between two words.
 A grey link is indicating no relation yet.
 For annotating the link, open the context-menu by right-clicking the link and chose the respective relation-type in *Annotate*.
 An alternative, and probably the smoother option, is just **pressing one of the respective relation fields